 There is a large, flat, superficial muscle extending from the cervical to thoracic region on the back of the neck and trunk called trapezius muscle which when gets inflamed causes severe neck pain or neck spasm.
 Such a condition of neck stiffness, along with shoulder and upper back pain is called Trapezitis.

 The trapezius muscle is responsible for the most crucial function of the body like lifting the head upwards and shrugging off the shoulder.
 They facilitate movement, rotation, and stabilization of the shoulder blade.

-- Performing any activity/profession without moving your head or keeping head bend for a prolonged period
+- Performing any activity/profession without moving your head or keeping your head bend for a prolonged period

 - Driving without a break for long distances